 The MFA is your opportunity to experience great cinema!
 See the best of contemporary world cinema and the newest indie releases throughout the year.
 Catch conversations with directors, see future award winners, and discover emerging talent.
 Lose yourself in a world of cinema available nowhere else in Boston.

 Assistive-listening devices are available for all screenings.
-All films in English or with English subtitles.

 Friends of Film

 Open to all Museum members, Friends of Film connects people who love the art of film, have a desire to learn more, and want to meet others with similar enthusiasm.
 Participation includes two free tickets (subject to availability) to regularly priced films ($7/$8 or $9/$11), invitations for two people to attend programs, and runs on the same annual cycle—with the same expiration date—as your MFA membership.
 Join today!

 University Membership grants full-time undergraduate students $5 film tickets (regularly priced screenings purchased in person).
 Learn more and see how your school participates.

 The 17th Annual Manhattan Short Film FestivalOctober 5, 2014

 The Ruth and Carl J. Shapiro Film Program at the Museum of Fine Arts, Boston, is funded by the Carl and Ruth Shapiro Family Foundation.